alinecrsouza/learn-git/README.md

 ### Stages
 * 1st Stage - Untracked files
+* 2nd Stage - Ready to be commited
+'''
-* 2nd Stage - Include in what will be committed
+To include in what will be committed
 $ git add arquivo.txt
+'''
 * 3rd Stage - commit a file
 $ git commit -m “My first commit”